bitblik/client/assets/faq/faq_en.md

 If both the maker and taker disagree on the payment status or if there are issues with the transaction, the offer enters a `conflict` state, in which each party must provide evidence for the coordinator to resolve the dispute manually.

+> ⚠️ **Important:** Each coordinator may have different requirements and/or procedure for dispute resolution, so check the coordinator's documentation or contact them directly to be sure.

-#### What kind of evidence will be required from me as a Maker?
+#### What kind of evidence might be generally required from me as a Maker from the coordinator?
-TODO
+If the BLIK code you tried to use at the payment terminal or e-commerce site was invalid or expired, you should provide evidence of the failed payment attempt.
+This could include:
+- invalid BLIK code receipt printed by the payment terminal or ATM.
+- screenshot of the failed payment attempt in the e-commerce site

-#### What kind of evidence will be required from me as a Taker?
+#### What kind of evidence might be generally required from me as a Taker by the coordinator?

-TODO
+If the Maker denies receiving your BLIK payment, you should provide evidence that the BLIK payment was successfully deducted from your bank account.
+This will typically be a payment receipt by your banking app showing the BLIK transaction details, including the amount & timestamp.